-Here's a typical picture of the program's main window:
+Here's a typical picture of MainBoss's main window:

 On the left is the control panel.
 This provides access to all standard actions and information.
-The Refresh button updates the information displayed (in case other users have recently made changes to your organization's data).
+At the bottom right, the C (Refresh) button updates the information displayed (in case other users have recently made changes to your organization's data).